 Design and implement computer and information networks, such as local area networks (LAN), wide area networks (WAN), intranets, extranets, and other data communications networks.
-Perform network modeling, analysis to determine what network best fits what clientAdd to Favourites Compare with other careers
+Perform network modeling, analysis to determine what network best fits what clientAdd to Favourites

 Design and implement computer and information networks, such as local area networks (LAN), wide area networks (WAN), intranets, extranets, and other data communications networks.
 Perform network modeling, analysis, and planning.
 May also design network and computer security measures.
 May research and recommend network and data communications hardware and software.

 Interacting With Computers : Using computers and computer systems (including hardware and software) to program, write software, set up functions, enter data, or process information.

 Updating and Using Relevant Knowledge : Keeping up-to-date technically and applying new knowledge to your job.
 The information technology field is always evolving,it desirable for the practioneer to keep updated of trends and the new technologies in the field in order to stay top in the job.

 Getting Information : Observing, receiving, and otherwise obtaining information from all relevant sources.